saquib000/MAD1-LA5/README.md

 # MAD1-LA5
-Lab assignemnet 5 of AppDev-1 course
+> Lab assignemnet week 5 of AppDev-1 course
+>
+> student managment app - built using Flask

+### How to run ?
-### Create a python virtual enviornment. (recommended, not needed)
+- Create a python virtual enviornment. (recommended, not needed)

-### Install the required dependencies from requirments.txt to the virtual enviornment.
+- Install the required dependencies from requirements.txt to the virtual enviornment.
+  > `pip install -r requirements.txt`

-### Run app.py
+- Run app.py
+  > `python app.py`